How To Use Unsecured Public Wi-Fi Safely

 You can use a VPN to encrypt your activities and to make it harder to access your information for the time using the unsecured Wi-Fi connection.
 Your entries and queries will be redirected with the VPN server so that nobody can read your information.

-There are many different free VPN services that you can use for your iPhone.
-Read more…
+There are many different free VPN services for iPhone that you can use.

 Only access HTTPS pages